ovhpa/hpnn/README.md

 This simple topology in which each layer output is the input of the next layer is called a feed-forward layer.\
 To summarize, the following operation are done during the execution of a ANN:
 1 an input array is set
-2 for each neuron of the next layer, an activation function f() is applied to the sum s of all inputs multiplied by a weigth factor.
+2 for each neuron of the next layer, an activation function f() is applied to the sum s of all inputs multiplied by a weight factor.
 3 each output of the neuron gives a value y = f(s) which forms an output array.
 4 such array then becomes the input of the next layer, going back to step 2 until no layer but the output layer is left.
-5 for each neuron of the output layer, an activation function g() is applied to the sum s of all inputs multiplied by a weigth factor.
+5 for each neuron of the output layer, an activation function g() is applied to the sum s of all inputs multiplied by a weight factor.
 6 each output of the neuron gives a value o = g(s) which is the final value of the ANN.

 This methodology is detailed for each type of ANN in the following section.